fletchjp/MERG-Arduino-Software/README.md

  Different contributors may be using different editors and this may mean that other files also get into the repository.

+ ### VS Code

+ I have discovered that the Arduino add on for this editor assumes that there is going to be one sketch in each repository.
+I want to have several so that a group of different examples on the same theme can be together in a logical way.
+I can use VS Code to edit and organise the files.
+Its configuration is not going to be compatible.
+I can use .gitignore to tell GitHub to ignore the vscode files.

  ## Repositories

  I have started to add separate repositories for the Arduino codes which are already on the Knowledgebase.